 * When Claudia is accused of cheating on a math test, her parents say that they would "like to believe" her when she says that she's innocent.
 Her older sister Janine says, "I ''do'' believe you," and is so vehement in her defense of Claudia that she makes their parents ashamed of the fact that they had ever doubted her.

-** Doubly heartwarming is the fact that the reason she knows is that she went out of her way to help Claudia study for the test and at the beginning of the book, was seen praising her little sister warmly at her successes on the practice test.
+** Doubly heartwarming is the fact that the reason she knows Claudia didn't cheat is because she went out of her way to help Claudia study for the test and, at the beginning of the book, was seen praising her little sister warmly at her successes on the practice test.

 * Janine again: When Claudia wins a contest to host a radio program for a few weeks, her parents ask her questions like "Will this interfere with your schoolwork?" (legit) and "Will you be paid?" (''not legit'') Janine?
 Runs to the kitchen for champagne glasses and sparkling cider.